 Power

-Power is the amount of work done per unit of time.
+Power is work done over time.

 Efficiency